jiangyc2024/NumCSE/LectureCodes/Evp/README.txt

 Collect all of them in this folder, then we will eventually move them somewhere that makes more sense.

-Follow the general structure given by the previous contributor, so:
+Follow the general structure given by the previous contributor, with some changes:

 $matlab_title$
  | Eigen
    | CMakeLists.txt
    | main.cpp
    | $matlab_title$.hpp
+   | $matlab_title$.cpp
  | MATLAB
    | $matlab_file$ // just copied from the given files

+Use += type operators where possible.

 TODO: